babeheim/advent-of-code-2021/README.md

-# 2021-12-03 - Advent of Code Day 3: Binary Diagnostic
+# Day 3: Binary Diagnostics

-> For a given set of input binary numbers, find two new binary numbers, the gamma rate and the epsilon rate.
-> Each bit in the gamma rate is the most common bit in the corresponding position of all input numbers.
-> Each bit in the epsilon rate is the least common bit in the corresponding position of all input numbers.
-> The product of the gamma rate and epsilon rate is the power consumption.

-> --- Part Two ---

-> life support ratin = oxygen generator rating * co2 scrubber rating

-> for the oxygen generator rating, find the most common bit in that position, discard numers that do not have it; if 0 and 1 equally common, favor 1
-> for the co2 scrrubber rating, find the least common bit in each position, discarding numbrs that do not have it; if 0 or 1 equally common, favo 0

-> keep doing this bit by bit, starting at the left and going right, until one number is left
+Here we work with a list of binary numbers, all the same length.
+In Part One, we calculate two new numbers, `gamma` and `epsilon`.
+Each bit in `gamma` is the most-common bit in the corresponding position of the list.
+Each bit in `epsilon` is the least-common bit.
+For a given list, the product of gamma and epsilon is our target.
+In Part Two, we must find the unique number in the list (the "oxygen consumption score") that contains the most-common bit in the first position, in the second position, and so forth, and find the unique number in the list (the "CO2 scrubber score") that contains the least-common bit in the first position, in the second position, and so forth.
+Our target in Part Two is again the product of these two numbers.

 ```r